luisabender/bioinformatics-bachelor-s-thesis/scripts/WGCNA.md

 ### Network analysis with functional annotation and gene ontology

-–\> export a list of gene identifiers that can be used as input for Mercator Enrichment analysis directly within R: -\> organism-specific
+–\> export a list of gene identifiers that can be used as input for Mercator

-package: Genome wide annotation for Arabidopsis: org.At.tair.db
+Enrichment analysis directly within R: -\> Genome wide annotation for
+Arabidopsis: org.At.tair.db

 ##### Functional enrichment for all genes per module: